Green Party of Canada

-If you know people who are leaning Green but are uncertain, please pass along this message to anyone who would like some guidance.
-And further, pass this message along to anyone who is interested or who might want to know what I stand for and what the Green Party of Canada is about.
+If you know people who are leaning toward Green but are uncertain, please pass along this message to anyone who would like some guidance.
+And further, pass this message along to anyone who is interested, or who might want to know what I stand for and what the Green Party of Canada is about.

 Thank you for taking the time to consider what the future must be.